University of California - Berkeley: Statistics

 Occupations

-singervoice actorfashion modelmodeltaekwondo athlete
+voice actorfashion modelmodeltaekwondo athleteactor

 Biography

 Brenda Song is an American actress.
-Born in California, Song began her career at the age of six, working as a child model.
+Born in Carmichael, California, Song began her career at the age of six, working as a child model.
 She made her screen debut with a guest appearance on the sitcom Thunder Alley (1995), and went on to roles such as the children's television series Fudge (1995) and the Nickelodeon series 100 Deeds for Eddie McDowd (1999).
 She starred in the Disney Channel original film The Ultimate Christmas Present (2000), which won her a Young Artist Award.
 She subsequently signed a contract with Disney Channel and earned widespread recognition for playing the titular character in the action film Wendy Wu: Homecoming Warrior (2006), and London Tipton in The Suite Life franchise (2005–2011), earning her acclaim and two Young Hollywood Awards.
 She additionally played the recurring role of Tia in Phil of the Future (2004–2005), and had starring roles in the television film Get a Clue (2002), the sports comedy film Like Mike (2002) and the comedy film Stuck in the Suburbs (2004).

 4. Ashley Judd